cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   radas_dir
     A path to the `radas <https://github.com/cfs-energy/radas>`_ working directory.

+  radas_git_hash
+    Git hash for the version of radas used to construct the atomic data files.

   radiated_power_method
     A :class:`~cfspopcon.named_options.RadiationMethod` indicating how we should calculate the power radiated from the confined region.